Martin B-57 Canberra: NASA's High-altitude atmospheric research WB-57s

 Since the early 1970s two WB-57F Canberras (NASA 926 and NASA 928) have been flown and maintained by NASA for high altitude atmospheric research.
 These same two aircraft have also been deployed alternately to Afghanistan for use as communications platforms that fly high over an area linking various communications devices on the battlefield and to other airborne assets, they were known as the Battlefield Airborne Communications Node system (BACN).
 In 2011 it was determined that a third aircraft was needed to satisfy mission requirements and an additional WB-57 was removed from the 309th AMARG after over 40 years at Davis-Monthan AFB and returned to flight status in August 2013 as NASA 927.
 Two of the NASA WB-57F's were flown in a scientific mission tracking the solar eclipse on 8 April 2024.
-They flew approximately 5 to 6 miles apart at 460 mph along the path of the eclipse, starting off the coast of Mexico, with around 6 1/2 to 7 minutes of time within the shadow of the eclipse.
+They flew approximately 5 to 6 miles apart at 460 mph along the path of the eclipse, starting off the coast of Mexico, with around 6 1/2 to 7 minutes of time each within the umbra of the eclipse (the shadow of totality).
+On 27 January 2026 one of the three NASA aircraft, NASA 927, was seriously damaged after suffering a landing gear malfunction and belly landing at Ellington Field in Houston.
+Nobody was harmed in the incident.
+On 9 August 2026, one of the WB-57's departed Ellington Field, Texas, and made a stop in Bangor, Maine, before arriving at Keflavík Airport in Iceland on 10 August 2026.
+On 12 August 2026, the aircraft, NASA 926, was tasked to fly in the path of the solar eclipse sending back views for researchers to learn more about the celestial event.